cd-athena/GREEM/INSTALL.md

 at the root level of this repository.
 This will install the projects as a module and setup the paths that can then be easily important inside the project itself.

-### NVIDIA & CUDA Drivers

-In order to be able to utilize NVIDIA GPUs for the benchmarks, ensure that NVIDIA and CUDA drivers are installed on the system.

 ### FFmpeg